alfords/courses-kaggle-house-prices/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:1eeaaeb294
 ## Square Feet vs Lot Size

 The object of the Kaggle competition is to is to predict the sale price of the properties listed in the test data set.
+Let's look at the training data set and see what we can gather from the data at a quick glace.
 We can see the sale price of the propeties listed in the training data set by using the standard bracket notation to select a single column of a DataFrame:
 ```
 # absolute numbers
 train["SalePrice"]
 ```
+We can also look at some of the variabels to try to find obvious patterns.
+Let's start with the size of the house represented by `

 *** =instructions
 - Calculate and print